ILLIAC IV: Construction, problems

-In early 1966, a Request for Proposals was sent out by the University looking for industrial partners interested in building the design.
+In early 1966, the university sent out a request for proposals looking for industrial partners interested in building the design.
 Seventeen responses were received in July, seven responded, and of these three were selected.
 Several of the responses, including Control Data, attempted to interest them in a vector processor design instead, but as these were already being designed the team was not interested in building another.
-In August 1966, eight-month contracts were offered to RCA, Burroughs and Univac to bid on the construction of the machine.
+In August 1966, eight-month contracts were offered to RCA, Burroughs, and UNIVAC to bid on the construction of the machine.

 Burroughs eventually won the contract, having teamed up with Texas Instruments (TI).
 Both offered new technical advances that made their bid the most interesting.
 Burroughs was offering to build a new and much faster version of thin-film memory which would improve performance.
 TI was offering to build 64-pin emitter-coupled logic (ECL) integrated circuits (ICs) with 20 logic gates each.
-At the time, most ICs used 16-pin packages and had between 4 and 7 gates.
+At the time, most ICs used 16-pin packages and had between four and seven gates.
 Using TI's ICs would make the system much smaller.

-Burroughs also supplied the specialized disk drives, which featured a separate stationary head for every track and could offer speeds up to 500 Mbit/s and stored about 80 MB per 36" disk.
+Burroughs also supplied the specialized disk drives, which featured a separate fixed head for every track and could offer speeds up to 500 Mbit/s and stored about 80 MB per 36-inch disk.
 They would also provide a Burroughs B6500 mainframe to act as a front-end controller, loading data from secondary storage and performing other housekeeping tasks.
-Connected to the B6500 was a 3rd party laser optical recording medium, a write-once system that stored up to 1 Tbit on thin metal film coated on a strip of polyester sheet carried by a rotating drum.
+Connected to the B6500 was a third-party laser optical recording medium, a write-once system that stored up to 1 Tbit on thin metal film coated on a strip of polyester sheet carried by a rotating drum.
 Construction of the new design began at Burroughs' Great Valley Lab.
 At the time, it was estimated the machine would be delivered in early 1970.